Frequently Asked Questions

 How does it work?

 MonaLisa Touch implements CO2 laser energy that is delivered via a side-firing probe inserted into the vaginal canal.
 A two-part pulse targets surface (epithelial) tissue and deep (lamina propria) tissue to promote vaginal mucosal revitalization.
+A direct laser probe is utilized to treat the external tissues where indicated.

 What clinical trials have been conducted on the MonaLisa Touch?